-This light and airy family home is made up of three structures or 'pavilions' that connect via glass hallways.
+This light and airy modern home is made up of three structures or 'pavilions' that connect via glass hallways.
 It was built by architect David Thompson, founder of Assembledge, for his young family.
 The entire home sits on a single storey, framing various outdoor spaces.
 Spread over nearly 5,000 square feet, the home comprises a living room, family room, dining room and kitchen, as well as a bar, office, play room, four bedrooms, three bathrooms and a powder room.
 Located in the foothills of Laurel Canyon in Los Angeles California, and with views in every direction of the surrounding hills, lush greenery and mature trees, the property was given the name Laurel Hills.

 The first pavilion is comprised of the garage and guest quarters that are connected to the rest of the house by a glass hallway.
 This hallway forms one side of the courtyard.
 The main block, which houses the main public spaces of the home, forms the second boundary of the courtyard.
 The private spaces are located in the third pavilion which is perpendicular to the main block and forms the final plane, enclosing the courtyard.

 Upon entry from the street, guests walk down a linear walkway of concrete pavers surrounded by wild grasses before passing through a micro-olive grove featuring three productive old growth olive trees from Visalia, CA.

 A walkway of concrete pavers, lined by wild grasses leads to the front door, passing a courtyard with olive trees.
 The entry to the house is located within a glass hallway that connects the main living pavilion to the pavilion that houses the bedrooms.

 Once inside, a floating marble console table offers a chic surface for the vase of flowers, post or keys.

 A large built-in wardrobe with sliding doors offers stylish storage for coats, while the dark surface somewhat mimics the dark panelling on the home's exterior.